-Congratulations to our recent colleague Dr. Zhenyu Tian for receiving the Seattle Aquarium’s Conservation Research Award!
+Congratulations to our recent affiliate Dr. Zhenyu Tian for receiving the Seattle Aquarium’s Conservation Research Award!
 Tian, who is now an assistant professor at Northeastern University, has been recognized by the Aquarium for his work in 2020 to identify a chemical from automobile tires that has been killing Coho salmon in Puget Sound.
 Tian and a team of scientists at our parent organization the Center for Urban Waters discovered the deadly compound 6PPD-Quinone which has been leaching into stormwater.
 Research leading up to the discovery was done in collaboration with many other organizations in the region including the Washington Stormwater Center at Washington State University, NOAA, and the U.S. Fish and Wildlife Service.
 Tian was lead author of the 2021 paper outlining the finding in the journal Science.

 According to the Aquarium, the award “honors individuals who are leaders and innovators in conservation research, with a particular focus on climate change, plastic pollution, sustainable fisheries and tourism, marine protected areas and socioeconomics,” with special consideration for researchers working on projects in the Salish Sea or Coral Triangle.